malcx95/ConsoleTetris/README.md

 # ConsoleTetris
-A little text-based game in your Linux Terminal.
+A little text-based game in your Linux/Mac Terminal.

-To compile it, run the compile script. (requires xbuild and mono)
+#Requirements
+mono is required to compile.

+#Compilation

+To compile, issue

 ```
   ./compile.sh
 ```

-Then, issue
+To run on Linux, issue

 ```
   ./Tetris
 ```

+On Mac, issue

+  cd ConsoleTetris/obj/x86/Debug
+  mono ConsoleTetris.exe